TERREMEMBER/znbase/docs/content/latest/architecture/docdb-replication/change-data-capture.md

 ### Pushing changes to external systems

-Each YugabyteDB's TServer has CDC subscribers (`cdc_subscribers`) that are responsible for getting changes for all tablets for which the TServer is a leader.
+Each ZNbaseDB's TServer has CDC subscribers (`cdc_subscribers`) that are responsible for getting changes for all tablets for which the TServer is a leader.
 When a new stream and subscriber are created, the TServer `cdc_subscribers` detects this and starts invoking the `cdc_service.GetChanges` API periodically to get the latest set of changes.

 While invoking `GetChanges`, the CDC subscriber needs to pass in a `from_checkpoint` which is the last `OP ID` that it successfully consumed.
 When the CDC service receives a request of `GetChanges` for a tablet, it reads the changes from the WAL (log cache) starting from `from_checkpoint`, deserializes them and returns those to CDC subscriber.
 It also records the `from_checkpoint` in `cdc_subscribers` table in the data column.
 This will be used for bootstrapping fallen subscribers who don’t know the last checkpoint or in case of tablet leader changes.